HackintoshwithUbuntu/Python-Chat-App/README.md

 Copyright (c) 2021 by Mehdi Aroui (https://codepen.io/mehdiaroui/pen/jJgPvj)
 Chat windows (only some GUI features):
 Copyright (c) 2021 by Fabio Ottaviani (https://codepen.io/supah/pen/jqOBqp)

+If this repository has helped you, consider starring